-Data61 celebrates first year of operations
+CSIRO's Data61 celebrates first year of operations

 The only thing holding Australia back is its self-belief.

 “It’s about scale of ambition and challenging people to think bigger and back ourselves to think bigger and to lead and not be afraid to lead in creating new industry.
-And the only way we do that is by backing ourselves,” Turners says.
+And the only way we do that is by backing ourselves,” Turner says.
 “Australia has it all.
 We've just got to have a little bit more self-belief that that we can do it.”